codeBlock25/authenticated_todo/README.md

 	    ```

 ## Config
-The following has to be add to env or be added by using a .env file at the root of the program
+The following has to be added to env or be added by using a .env file at the root of the program
 ```env
 PORT=3000# Port API should listen on RUST_LOG=authenticated_todo# flag to display logs